mavlink/mavros/docs/plugins/extras/cam_imu_sync.md

 - Brief: Camera IMU synchronisation plugin

 This plugin publishes a timestamp for when a external camera system was triggered by the FCU.
-Sequence ID from the message and the image sequence from camera can be corellated to get the exact shutter trigger time.
+Sequence ID from the message and the image sequence from camera can be correlated to get the exact shutter trigger time.

 ## Publishers
 - `~/cam_imu_stamp` (mavros_msgs::msg::CamIMUStamp)